Jeffreydne/logoMakerSVG/README.md

 ```
 The below Javascript example show how the infomration obtained in the prompts is used to make a new SVG file.
 In the index.js file (not shown) a switch statement is used to determine which class to use (Circle, Square or Triangle), then a new instance of that class is instantiated followed by calling the render method from that class within the fs.writeFile method to produce the new file.

-Shown below is the Class constructor that will be used when the user chooses a cirlce.
-This method will feed the users choices into the new objext and use the render method to produce the logo:
+Shown below is the Class constructor that will be used when the user chooses a circle.
+This method will feed the users choices into the new object and use the render method to produce the logo:

 ```JS
 class Circle {